Leaving a Toxic Person Safely

 This is not your fault, yet, you will blame yourself.

-Than the little things become more frequent.
+They will blame you for everything that they say, do, think and make you feel shamed.
+Emotions will be directed towards you in anger and hatred.
 Who are you talking to?
 Where did you go?
 Why did you take so long?
 Always questioning what you are doing when they are not with you.
 The person takes control of your life.
 Controlling your social media, isolating you from your friends and family so that you become dependent on them.

 Relieve yourself from shame by surrounding yourself with people who truly love you and give yourself time to rebuild your own identity and self-worth.